-How to install a Ubuntu 16.04 (Xenial Xerus) Minimal Server
+How to install a Ubuntu 16.04 LTS (Xenial Xerus) Minimal Server

-To install a Ubuntu Server, you will need the following prerequisites:
+To install a Ubuntu LTS Server, you will need the following prerequisites:

 - A fast internet connection is recommended as the package updates get downloaded from Ubuntu servers during installation.